juliandavidmr/cocora/README.md

 # Cocora

+> _In progress._ The first version will be released once Float, Int and Hooks are supported.

 Cocora is a lightweight tool written in Typescript that supports [Behavior Based Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development), a software development process that aims to improve software quality and reduce maintenance costs.

 Cocora is a modular system that allows you to declare and execute multiple scenarios with configurable steps.